flipperdevices/flipperzero-firmware/wiki/fw/Application-examples.md

-One of the most important component of Flipper Core is [FURI](FURI) (Flipper Universal Registry Implementation).
-It helps control the applications flow, make dynamic linking and interaction between applications.

-In fact, FURI is just wrapper around RTOS thread management and mutexes, and callback management.

 In this article we create few application, interact between apps, use OS functions and interact with HAL.

 # General agreements